PaulG17/python-project-lvl1/README.md

 - Game brain-gcd: Find the greatest common divisor of given numbers.
 [![asciicast](https://asciinema.org/a/367872.svg)](https://asciinema.org/a/367872)

-4.Game brain-progression: What number is missing in the progression?
+- Game brain-progression: What number is missing in the progression?
 [![asciicast](https://asciinema.org/a/367873.svg)](https://asciinema.org/a/367873)

-5.Game brain-prime: Answer "yes" if given number is prime.
+- Game brain-prime: Answer "yes" if given number is prime.
 Otherwise answer "no".
 [![asciicast](https://asciinema.org/a/367874.svg)](https://asciinema.org/a/367874)